WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/day_1_exercise_2.md

 ### Try it yourself

-* **Get into a coding group: pick a partner in your team to work with, and choose 1 computer to work on together!** (Teams of 5 should have 1 team of 3.)
+* **Get into a coding group: pick a partner in your team to work with, and choose 1 computer to work on together!** (Teams of 5 should have 1 coding group of 3.)

 * Try to write a program to draw a W (for WitNY!).